 Korean Air president says coronavirus a threat to its survival

-SEOUL, March 9 (Reuters) - Korean Air Lines 003490.KS warned on Monday that the coronavirus outbreak could threaten its survival after more than half of the world restricted passengers entering from South Korea.
+SEOUL, March 9 (Reuters) - Korean Air Lines 003490.KS has warned that the coronavirus outbreak could threaten its survival after more than half of the world restricted passengers entering from South Korea.

 Woo Kee-hong, Korean Air's president, said more than 80% of South Korea's biggest carrier's international capacity had been cut as a result of travel restrictions globally, compared with a 18% cut made during the 1997-1998 Asian financial crisis.

 "We can easily imagine the severity of the crisis we are facing in comparison.
-And what is more daunting is that the situation can get worse at any time and we cannot even predict how long it will last," he said in a memo to employees.
+And what is more daunting is that the situation can get worse at any time and we cannot even predict how long it will last," Woo said in a memo to employees dated on Monday.

+Woo said Korean Air had grounded about 100 of its 145 passenger aircraft.

+Self-help measures included deferring investments, cutting down on operational expenses and encouraging employees to take voluntary leave, he said.

+But he said the company was "strong and resilient", adding: "We will keep this basic principle of minimizing the sacrifice of our employees."

+Korean Air said on Tuesday it is encouraging foreign pilots to take leave from next month.

-Japan joined a number of countries to impose curbs on travelers from South Korea on Thursday, adding to the woes of Korean airlines, which have been among the hit hardest by flight cancellations worldwide.
+Japan joined a number of countries to impose curbs on travelers from South Korea on Thursday, adding to the woes of its airlines, which have been among the hardest-hit by flight cancellations.

 ((hyunjoo.jin@thomsonreuters.com; 82-2-3704-5685; Reuters Messaging: hyunjoo.jin.thomsonreuters.com@reuters.net))